amanda-post/React-Node-Poke-Pals/README.md

 *Note: as of 8/8/19, I have made this repo public so that my React code can be viewed.*

-*I focused on creating best-practice functionality first, before adding CSS to make it 'look pretty'.*
+*I focused on creating best-practice functionality first, and have added some minimal bootstrap/CSS thusfar.*

-*All functionalities mentioned in commit messages are up and running.
-I will be implementing CSS, including bootstrap, soon.*
+*All functionalities mentioned in commit messages are up and running.*

 ## Flow of the App:

 ### Creating an account

-- User creates an account and logs in using Google FirebaseOAuth 2.0 authentication, with an e-mail and a password
+- User creates an account and logs in using Passport.js local-authentication, with a username and a password

 - The user's personalized dashboard is loaded, and upon first log-in, the user can choose a starter Pokemon